DiarmaidBirch/solar-panel-estimator/README.md

 * Defining the structure: I decided to only collect data that: has 1 csv file per year, has 350+ days of data per csv, had at least 5+ years of data.
 * Gathering and processing the data: I downloaded the needed data according to the set structure and stored it in the raw data file.
 After which I calculated the mean power generation for each system and used the generation capacity to get the performance ratio.

+## Part 3: Feature data preprocessing
+For the 3rd section I'll be gathering and calculating data on the climate of each system such as the mean solar irradiance.

+* Initial EDS: First I looked at how data was stored on the NASA POWER.
+I was able to input a coordinate and get all climate data I needed for a system at that coordinate.
+* Data gathering: I then did this process for each system and downloaded data on each climate variable for 2019.
+* Data preprocessing: Afterwards I looked through the downloaded data for each system and calculated the mean of each climate variable I needed.